wavemaker/docs/website/blog/2020-04-22-deployments-made-better.md

 <!-- truncate -->

-### Deployment Errors
+### Deployment

+When user invokes Deploy operation, WaveMaker executes the maven command to build the project and generate artefacts for deployment.
+Build steps includes angular production build  to generate optimized & compressed javascript & other front end assets.

+WaveMaker's One-click deploy feature allows developers deploy their application to AWS, Azure, Google Cloud or Kubernetes cluster.

-if the deployment of an application fails, it required some effort from the user to discover & resolve the issue in the last release as
+During the build process there can be failures if any of the markup, styles or scripts has issues. if the deployment of an application fails, it required some effort from the user to discover & resolve the issue in the last release as

 * The developer is informed about the errors post the deployment failure which usually takes couple of minutes since the deployment is triggered.
 * The user needs to analyse `build.log` file to find the exact error & its causes.
 The log file include framework specific messages which might be relatively hard for low code developers to comprehend & fix.
 * The build step of deployment fails for the first error it encounters.
 So the failure log did not include the complete list of errors in the application.
 This might cost the user multiple deployment operations to discover all issues & their fixes.